wzxshhz123/GeometryProcessing/README.md

 ## Mesh Simplification

-- Garland, M. and Heckbert, P.S., 1997, August.
-S**urface simplification using quadric error metrics**.
+- Garland, M. and Heckbert, P.S., 1997, August. **Surface simplification using quadric error metrics**.
 In Proceedings of the 24th annual conference on Computer graphics and interactive techniques (pp. 209-216).
 (TODO)

+## Delaunay Triangulations

+- Graham, R.L.
+(1972). **An Efficient Algorithm for Determining the Convex Hull of a Finite Planar Set**.
+Information Processing Letters 1, 132-133